PrincetonUniversity/job_defense_shield/docs/alert/gpu_model_too_powerful.md

 - `num_gpus`: (Optional) Jobs with a number of allocated GPUs of less than or equal to `num_gpus` will be selected.

 - `gpu_hours_threshold`: (Optional) Minimum number of GPU-hours (summed over the jobs) for the user to be included.
-This setting makes it possible to ignore users that are not using many resources.
+This setting makes it possible to ignore users that are not consuming many resources.
 Default: 0

 - `gpu_util_target`: (Optional) The minimum acceptable GPU utilization.
 This must be specified for the `<TARGET>` placeholder to be available.
 Default: 50